 Los Angeles: Instead of going into a laundry list of racist encounters and circumstances, let us just say I came up during the height of the crack epidemic.

 Now enters Donald J. Trump.
 For the most part I lived on the West coast, with my maternal Grandmother but my mom lived in New York.
-And i would visit her as much as possible, so I felt and thought of myself as bi-coastal, well at least my mom made me feel that way.
+And I would visit her as much as possible, so I felt and thought of myself as bi-coastal, well at least my mom made me feel that way.
 Trump was on the periphery when I was in New York, until he wasn’t.
 I don’t remember if I was living with my mother in New York at the time or visiting her but she was livid about the Central Park five case.
 She was insistent that they were innocent, worried that that could have been me and my friends.
 My mom had a tendency to think every Black person was innocent even if they were guilty, her thought process was a product of racism.
 Regardless if she was right about the Central Park Five, or what she thought about Donald J. Trump and the ad he took out in the paper against them.
 She felt that he, Trump was consistent and a part of the overall white racist power structure.
 She often pointed out to me that, “White people will try to destroy you, without even knowing you.”
 And that that trait was unique to the American white man especially.
 So early on before he ran for president did I think Trump was racist?
 Hell yeah!
-The willingness to destroy lives without even knowing them.
-Then years later not apologizing, it was almost as if Trump was saying well they were Black and Brown men, so they must have done something wrong.
+The willingness to destroy lives without even knowing them is a racist trait and one hell of a deflective.
+Now years later, after The Central Park Five have been exonerated has Trump apologized, Hell no. He doubled down and this is as if Trump was saying well they are Black and Brown men, so they must have done something wrong.
 Between the Central Park Five then and the non apology to them later, I thought everyone would see the same racist and racism inherent in Trump.
 But NBC decided to give him a T.V. show, “The Apprentice.”
 I wasn’t really interested, in the show or the fact that his name started to pop-up in rap songs that I listened to or friends listened to.
 I mean I caught a couple of episodes of the Apprentice but I didn’t watch it religiously, he was there in the background, and I didn’t understand how any true Hip-Hop artist could praise the accuser of the Central Park Five.
 In 2003 the Central Park Five sued, by then my mother had passed but so many lessons she had insisted that I learn were still with me.
 For context my mother was much more radical in her thinking than I ever was but after January 6th, 2021 I’m beginning to think that her thinking then wasn’t radical it was protective.
 Protective of her being, her people, and her son/sun.
 I will leave all of that for another post.
 Back to Trump in the background, as I kept up with the Central Park Five case and Trump’s ascendence in the public eye, along came Trump University.
 By now my friend and I had been friends for almost ten years if not more, we had many experiences together none of them had ever challenged our friendship.
 Again Trump was a blip on our collective radar, but my friend and I talked about the Apprentice, “The Art of the Deal,” Trump U. I thought at the time that neither of us could take him seriously.

 Like I said, I let my guard down after the election and during the presidency of Barack H. Obama.
 I, like many felt and thought that there would be some semblances of a post racial America.
 I was fucking wrong, and some of you were as well.
 There were many reasons that I would have never voted for Donald J. Trump nor put him in a rap song, I’m not a rapper but if I were, how could I praise the wealth of a man who did what he did to the Central Park Five.
 For me there was a direct correlation from the Central Park Five, to Birtherism, to separating babies at the border.
 So when I saw Dave Chappell on SNL saying. “let’s give Trump a chance.”
 I was like no, no, Negro I won’t be doing that, and for the most part I had thought my friend wouldn’t either.